soravux/scoop/doc/index.rst

     * Ability to spawn multiple tasks inside a task;
     * API compatible with :pep:`3148`;
     * Parallelizing serial code with only minor modifications;
-    * Intelligent load-balancing (*Currently being developped*).
+    * Efficient load-balancing.

 Anatomy of a SCOOPed program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SCOOP can handle multiple diversified multi-layered tasks.
-With it, you can submit your different functions and data to local or remote workers simultaneously and effortlessly.
+With it, you can submit your different functions and data simultaneously and effortlessly while the framework execute them locally or remotely.
 Its **high flexibility** allows you to use it even inside functions already launched with SCOOP.

 .. image:: images/introductory_tree.png
    :align: center